HTTP Request

 • TRACE: Trace (TRACE)

-Request Length length Integer The HTTP request length, in number of bytes.
+Request Length length Integer The length of the entire HTTP request, in number of bytes.

 HTTP Referrer referrer String The request header that identifies the address of the previous web page, which is linked to the current web page or resource being requested.